GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/components-properties.md

 ### `messageListVC`

-The View Controller used to display content of the message, i.e. in the channel detail message list.
+The View Controller used to display content of the message, for example in the channel detail message list.

 ``` swift
 @available(iOSApplicationExtension, unavailable)